-- Phone number
+- Phone number and date of birth

 - Employment status and employer (if employed)

-- Social Security or Taxpayer Identification Number
+- Social Security or taxpayer identification number

 When deciding which bank to choose, you want to make sure you’re choosing the best one for your specific needs.
 Here’s how Mountain America Credit Union stacks up to the competition.

 Zions Bank is also located in Utah and similar in size to Mountain America Credit Union.
 It has several specialty checking accounts, including one for military customers.
 Two of Zion’s checking accounts earn interest.
 However, MACU has more CD options and much better CD rates.

 Chase has low rates on savings, but it has a wide variety of credit cards with rewards that provide more value than MACU’s.
 However, MACU cards have lower rates, and its savings accounts earn higher APYs.